- MOMS: Midwives and others with midwifery skills

 - Referring women and newborns for higher level care when complications arise during pregnancy and childbirth

 - Providing additional health services in communities such as immunizations and treatment of common illnesses

-In some cases, basic emergency life-saving functions, such as vacuum extraction, manual removal of placenta, or manual vacuum aspiration of retained products could effectively be delegated to midwives or specially trained nurses if adequate facilities were available and relevant policies were in place, including support and protection of the providers.
+In some cases, basic emergency life-saving functions, such as vacuum extraction, manual removal of placenta, or manual vacuum aspiration of retained products could effectively be delegated to midwives or specially trained nurses if adequate facilities were available and relevant policies were in place, including support and protection for the providers.

 However, this is occurring in very few places, even though experienced midwives argue that they have the requisite skills and would not hesitate to take on greater responsibility if they were so authorized.